-The department can seek public comment for feedback on a particular topic or programme.
+The Department and Employment, Skills, Small and Family Business (the department) can seek public comment for feedback on a particular topic or program.
 A submission process can be run where a user submits their response to the department containing their views/feedback.
 Submissions can be submitted by an individual, organisation or company.
 The collection of submissions provided to the department are made available to the public, preferably via a website or through a contact point within the department.
 The department reserves the right to refuse online publication of a submission if it does not adhere to the department’s online publishing standards.

 Sending your submission to the department

 In most cases, sending a submission to the department is completed using an online form or via an email address provided on the department website.
 If a user is unable to submit their response using either of these methods, please contact the team running the submission round.
 They should be able to provide alternative ways in which they can receive a submission, such as via post or fax.
 Please visit the page on the department website advertising the submission round and contact information should be supplied.